TaroEld/BBbuilder/README.md

 Calling `bbbuilder.exe` without any other arguments will give you an overview of all the commands and parameters/flags.
 Calling `bbbuilder.exe <commandname>` will give you an overview of that command.

 ### config
 Saves config values in a database.
-If you first start the program, it will prompt you to provide values for the first two of the following commands:
+If you first start the program, it will prompt you to provide values for the `datapath` and `modpath` commands.
+Afterwards, it can be used to change values, or check the current configuration.
+#### commands
-	- datapath: The directory of the game to copy the built mod and optionally (re)start the game
+- `datapath <path>`: The directory of the game to copy the built mod and optionally (re)start the game
-	- modpath: The directory of your mods folder, where newly initialised mods will be placed
+- `modpath <path>`: The directory of your mods folder, where newly initialised mods will be placed
-	- folders: Folders to be included in the editor config files (for example, adding the vanilla game files folder for easier searching)
+- `folders <folder1,folder2,...>`: Comma-separated list of folders to be included in the editor config files (for example, adding the vanilla game files folder).
-	- movezip: Whether you'd like to delete the zip after building The config will also print out the current config.
+- `movezip <true|false>`: Whether you'd like to delete the zip after building the mod and copying it to `datapath`.
+Apparently, some people don't like having the same .zip file in both places maybe they operate on 1.44 MB floppys.

-### init
+### init \<modname\>
-To create a new mod.
-A folder structure is created, providing a light scaffold of folders and files.
+Create a new mod. with the name `<modname>` A folder structure is created, providing a light scaffold of folders and files.
+This speeds up the generation of new mods and provides consistency between your creations.

-By default, the mod will be initialised into the folder specified in the `modpath` config value.
-With the flag `-altpath <path>`, you can specify another folder to place the new mod.
+By default, the mod will be initialised into the folder specified in the `modpath` config value, with the foldername \<modname\>.
+The generated folders and files depend on the template used, see the `-template` flag.
+#### Flags
+- `-altpath <path>`: Specify another folder to place the new mod.
+Example: `init mod_my_first_mod -altpath "C:\BB Modding\My_Mods\"`
-With the flag `-template <templatename>`, a template can be specified.
-These templates are found in the `Templates` folder within the .zip.
+- `-template <templatename>`: Specify which template to use.
+The template defines what files and folders will be created in the new mod directory.
+The default templates are found in the `Templates` folder within the .zip.
 You can customize these templates by either editing the existing ones, or adding new folders.
-With `-replace`, you can indicate that you'd like to replace an existing folder.
+- `-replace`: Indicate that you'd like to replace the files in an existing folder.
+Only files that exist in the template will be overwritten in the target folder.
+If this flag is not specified, the program will show you an error message if you specify a folder that already exists.

-Example usage: `bbbuilder `
+Example usage: `bbbuilder init mod_my_first_mod`

-### extract
+### extract \<modpath\>
 Equal to the init command, but extracts existing mods instead, decompiling files if necessary.
 This is useful if you downloaded a mod from someone else, and would like to take a look.
 The other `init` flags can also be used here.

+Example usage: `bbbuilder extract "C:\Users\Taro\Downloads\mod_cool_things.zip" -altpath "C:\BB Modding\Other_peoples_mods\"`

 ### build
 The files of your mod are packed together to create a new zip. .nut files are compiled to test for syntax errors, and sprites are packed into brush files.
 There are a number of flags that can be set to do only parts of the packing progress, for example, only compiling the .nut files to test for syntax errors:
+- `-restart`: Exit and then restart BattleBrothers.exe after building the mod.
-    -scriptonly: Only pack script files.
+- `-scriptonly`: Only pack script (`.nut`) files.
 The mod will have a '_scripts' suffix.
-    -compileonly: Compile the .nut files without creating a .zip.
+- `-compileonly`: Compile the `.nut` files without creating a .zip.
+This is used to check the syntax errors.
-    -uionly: Only zip the gfx and ui folders.
+- `-uionly`: Only zip the gfx and ui folders.
 The mod will have a '_ui' suffix.
-    -nocompile: Speed up the build by not compiling files.
+- `-nocompile`: Speed up the build by not compiling files.
-    -nopack: Speed up the build by not repacking brushes.
+- `-nopack`: Speed up the build by not repacking brushes.
-    -restart: Exit and then start BattleBrothers.exe after building the mod.

 Optionally, you can tell the program to transpile the JavaScript files to ES3.
 This is the JavaScript version the game uses.
 With this functionality, you can write modern JS code in your mods, using 'new' features such as `class`es.

 ## Editor config files